 Unfortunately, not all of us live next door to a trail center, and throwing your bike in/on the car is a necessary evil for lots of riders.
-Some MTB fenders which stick out in front of the fork arch also get in the way of the telescopic arm which grabs the wheel on some hitch racks such as the Yakima HoldUp and Kuat NV.
+Some of the best MTB fenders stick out in front of the fork arch and can get in the way of the telescopic arm which grabs the wheel on some hitch racks such as the Yakima HoldUp and Kuat NV.

 Hard vs soft?